kildor22/mm-github-pages-starter/collections/_poems/poem1.markdown

 <p>
 Last night, I dreamt that I spoke to the Writer's Muse -- the fabled minstrel of all poets.
 There she stood in all her beauty, behind the cascading sheets of her waterfall that gleamed silver in the moonlight.
-For a moment, I stood still in the middle of the meadow, awe-struck by the foliage that encorached me;
+For a moment, I stood still in the middle of the meadow, awe-struck by the foliage that encroached me;
 it was dense enough to nearly swallow my feet.
 </p>